How Much Can You Save With Tax Loss Harvesting? Numbers by Portfolio Size

 The core mechanic: turning losses into tax dollars

 Before the numbers, a quick recap of the mechanism.
-When you sell an investment at a loss, that realized loss offsets capital gains you have recognized elsewhere in your portfolio.
+The IRS rules that govern all of this are unchanged for 2026: when you sell an investment at a loss, that realized loss offsets capital gains you have recognized elsewhere in your portfolio.
 If your gains exceed your losses, you pay tax only on the net difference.
 If your losses exceed your gains, up to $3,000 of the remaining loss offsets ordinary income, and any balance carries forward to future tax years.

 The tax saving from any individual harvest is: loss amount × your marginal tax rate on that gain type.
 A $20,000 long-term loss harvested against a $20,000 long-term gain, for an investor at the 15% long-term capital gains rate, saves $3,000 in federal tax.
 The same harvest for an investor at the 23.8% combined federal rate — 20% plus the 3.8% net investment income tax — saves $4,760.
 The loss is identical.
 The tax rate is what changes the value.